God of War: Ascension: Plot

-The narrative shifts to three weeks before Kratos' imprisonment.
+After breaking his blood oath to Ares, Kratos is still haunted by visions of his brutal past.
 Confronted by Orkos in the Village of Kirra, Kratos is advised that the visions he has been experiencing are mind tricks created by the Furies, and instructs him to find the Oracle of Delphi.
 Upon arrival at the Temple of Delphi, he overcomes Castor and Pollux, who tried to kill the Oracle.
 In her dying breath, the Oracle instructs Kratos to travel to Delos to retrieve the Eyes of Truth.
 Taking the Amulet of Uroborus from the now-dead Castor and Pollux, Kratos travels to Kirra's harbor, where he again encounters Orkos.
 The oath keeper reveals that Ares wanted a perfect warrior to help him overthrow Zeus, so Ares helped Kratos against the barbarians to make him into a perfect warrior.
 Orkos became the oath keeper and did not question the Furies until Ares tricked Kratos into killing his own family.
 Armed with this knowledge, Kratos takes a ship to Delos.

 A week later, Kratos arrives at the island of Delos and explores the ruined statue of Apollo.
 He is attacked by all three Furies and is eventually captured.
 Orkos appears and frees Kratos, transporting him to another location.
 Orkos gives Kratos his Oath Stone and reveals that he and Aletheia tried to warn Zeus of Ares' and the Furies' plan.
 In retaliation, they took the Oracle's eyes, the objects Kratos seeks.
 After a perilous journey, Kratos uses the Amulet of Uroborus to restore the statue and retrieve the eyes.
 On completing the Trials of Archimedes, Kratos is ambushed and captured by the Furies, who confiscate all his items.